Bill Waller Jr.

 William Lowe Waller Jr. (born February 9, 1952) is an American judge who served on the Supreme Court of Mississippi from 1998 to 2019.
 A member of the Republican Party, he was chief justice for his last decade in office.
 Waller was a candidate for the Republican nomination of Governor of Mississippi in the 2019 election, but was defeated by Lieutenant Governor Tate Reeves.

-Early years
+Early life and education

 Waller, a native and current resident of Jackson, Mississippi, is the son of William "Bill" Waller.
 Sr., the Governor of Mississippi from 1972 to 1976, and Carroll Waller.
 The junior Waller graduated from Murrah High School and Mississippi State University in 1974, where he was a member of the Sigma Phi Epsilon fraternity.
 He received his Juris Doctor from the University of Mississippi School of Law in 1977.

 Career

 Waller practiced law with the firm of Waller and Waller in Jackson for over 20 years and served as a Municipal Judge for the City of Jackson.
 Waller was elected to the Mississippi Supreme Court in November 1996, for a term beginning in January 1998.
 He won reelection in November 2004.
 He served as a Presiding Justice from January 2004 until December 2008, and assumed the position of Chief Justice in January 2009.

 Waller has sought to bring reforms in the administration of justice.
 He supported adoption by the Supreme Court of mediation rules for civil litigation and served as chairman of the Mississippi Public Defender Task Force from 2000 to 2005.
 Waller was principal architect of what became legislation that created the Office of Capital Post Conviction Counsel, the Office of Indigent Appeals and the Comprehensive Electronic Court Systems Fund.
 Waller served as chairman of the Supreme Court Rules Committee from 2001 to 2008.
 In 2012, he led efforts that resulted in the passage of judicial compensation reform legislation.

 In March 2018, Chief Justice Waller and Justice King dissented when the majority of the Mississippi Supreme Court found that sentencing a juvenile to life without parole did not violate Miller v.
 Alabama (2012).

 Waller is a member of the Stennis Institute Advisory Board at Mississippi State University.
 He is an Eagle Scout and serves on the advisory board of the Andrew Jackson Council, Boy Scouts of America.
 Justice Waller serves on the adjunct faculty of the Mississippi College School of Law.